mazid-rafee/pKANrtm-atmospheric-correction-dl-surrogate/README.md

 ## License and contact

 Software is provided to reproduce the methods and results described in the *Remote Sensing* article above.

-For questions about the publication, use the corresponding author contact listed on the [journal page](https://www.mdpi.com/2072-4292/18/11/1826).
+For code, data, or reproduction questions: **mazid.rafee@gmail.com**